willnode/engine4-src/manual/basics/transform/component.md

 ## Scaling Dilemma

 To avoid transformational problem, Transform4 doesn't apply scaling to its children.
 It is useful only for components that need it (e.g. `Renderer4` and `Collider`).
-If you didn't see `scale` in inspector, that's because none of object's components need Transform4 scale (more on that [here]).
+If you didn't see `scale` in inspector, that's because none of object's components need Transform4 scale.